Morris Park Aerodrome: 1909 exhibition

-A second annual exhibition was held on June 26, 1909, with 2000 people in attendance on a day with ideal flying weather but with near-record high temperatures.
+A second annual exhibition was held on June 26, 1909, with 2,000 people in attendance on a day with ideal flying weather but with near-record high temperatures.
 The low attendance left the Society with a $5,000 deficit.

+Glenn Curtiss

-The highlight of the event was a series of flights by Curtiss in a biplane named the Golden Flyer which the Society had purchased from Curtiss and his partner Augustus Herring for $5,000.
-This set a number of records; the flights themselves were the first airplane flights ever taken over New York City, the purchase was the first to a civilian owner, and the Herring-Curtiss Company was the first aeroplane manufacturing company in the country.
-The terms of the sale included training for two pilots, and an obligation for Curtiss to fly it the exhibition.
-The Curtiss design used ailerons for roll control instead of the wing warping system employed by the Wright Brothers, making the airplane more stable and more maneuverable.
+The highlight of the event was a series of flights by Curtiss in a biplane named Golden Flyer which the Society had purchased from Curtiss and his partner Augustus Herring for $5,000.
+This set a number of records; the flights themselves were the first airplane flights ever taken over New York City, the purchase was the first sale to a civilian owner, and the Herring-Curtiss Company was the first airplane manufacturing company in the country.
+The terms of the sale included training for two pilots (Charles Willard and Alexander Williams), and an obligation for Curtiss to fly it at the exhibition.
+The Curtiss design used ailerons for roll control instead of the wing warping system employed by the Wright brothers, making the airplane more stable and more maneuverable.